zappascout/devil_notes-sources/docs/notes_9_devil.md

 For a decent account of Torvald's (perhaps former?) attitude to his work, reputation and community, see "[Linus Torvalds Defends His Right to Shame Linux Kernel Developers][shame]," from *ArsTechnnica* in 2013.
 The piece is subheaded "'My culture is
-cursing: Linux kernel world is a hostile place—by design"
+cursing: Linux kernel world is a hostile place—by design."
 [shame]:https://arstechnica.com/information-technology/2013/07/linus-torvalds-defends-his-right-to-shame-linux-kernel-developers/

 ==the day was saved by a women's tutorial site called Women